lspector/Clojush/CONTRIBUTING.md

 which correspond to the var of the function and the probability you want to save a sample of the inputs when you are executing it.

-Then run `lein run -m clojush.bench.helpers/sample` to gather samples for the file.
+Then run `lein benchmark-sample` to gather samples for the file.

 Then add it to the `jmh.edn` file.
 Create a new item in `:benchmarks`, mirroring the existing ones in there.
 If the function is normally executed concurrently during a run (like `eval-push`), set the `:threads` to be close